-A19: Yellow Roadway stockholders of record as of the close of business on April 21, 2005 will be entitled to notice of and to vote at the Yellow Roadway special meeting or any reconvened meeting after any adjournments or postponements of the meeting.
-USF stockholders of record as of the close of business on April 21, 2005 will be entitled to notice of and to vote at the USF special meeting or any reconvened meeting after any adjournments or postponements of the meeting or any reconvened meeting after any adjournments or postponements of the meeting.
+A19: Yellow Roadway stockholders of record as of the close of business on , 2005 will be entitled to notice of and to vote at the Yellow Roadway special meeting or any reconvened meeting after any adjournments or postponements of the meeting.
+USF stockholders of record as of the close of business on , 2005 will be entitled to notice of and to vote at the USF special meeting or any reconvened meeting after any adjournments or postponements of the meeting.